The Annotated 'Programming the Nintendo GameBoy Advance: The Unofficial Guide'

 Inefficiency: UpdateSpriteMemory

-This is a very bad implementation of an OAM updater.
+This is a pretty slow implementation of an OAM updater.
 Using

 the speed.
 Using dedicated copiers (like DMA) would increase the